techslam/techslam.github.io/_posts/2019-10-13-Set default Python version to Python3.md

 Follow below simple steps and this should get your linux machine python installation default to Python3.

-Assuming yur current version is Python 2.7, say Python.
+Assuming your current version is Python2, say Python 2.7 .
 And you have already performed Python3 installation, say Python 3.7

 Add Python2.7 & Python 3.7 to `update-alternatives`